montero-melis/cha2db/README.md

 cha2db
 ======

-Python program: takes transcriptions in .cha format as input, and outputs the relevant information in SQLite database format
+Python program: takes transcriptions in .cha format (see CHILDES project or TalkBank.org) as input, and outputs the relevant information in SQLite database format.